Not sure if Poke Bowl United is right for you?

 Potential Mitigations

-• A business advisor can help you conduct extensive due diligence on the viability of the business model and the experience of the management team.
+- Engage a business advisor to conduct extensive due diligence on the viability of the business model and the experience of its management.

-• Speaking with the first few franchisees is critical to understand their early experiences and the quality of support received.
+- It is critical to speak with the first few franchisees to learn about their experiences and the level of support they have received.

 Possible Fad Business